-Think you know which supersonic aircraft made the cut?
+Think you know which supersonic aircraft broke the speed record?
 Let’s find out!

 1. General Dynamics F-111 Aardvark

-The U.S. Air Force flew the all-weather interdiction Aardvark from the 1960s until 1998.
-This multipurpose supersonic tactical fighter bomber, nicknamed the Pig, could be outfitted with a payload of bombs, a nuclear bomb, or air-to-air missiles.
+The US Air Force flew the all-weather interdiction Aardvark from the 1960s until 1998.
+The General Dynamics F-111 Aardvark was a supersonic tactical fighter bomber(nicknamed the Pig).
+The F-111 could be outfitted with a payload of bombs, a nuclear bomb, or air-to-air missiles.
 A machine gun was also an optional add-on, though it was rarely used.

-Give the long-standing U.S. Air Force precision strike jet a place of honor in your military aircraft model plane collection.
-Take home a 1/48 scale mahogany model F-111 Aardvark.
+Give the long-standing US Air Force precision strike fighter jet a place of honor in your military aircraft model plane collection.
+You can enjoy fighter jets that can make a fine addition to your home with a 1/48 scale mahogany model F-111 Aardvark.

 2. McDonnell Douglas F-15 Eagle

-The twin engine U.S. Air Force air superiority fighter was conceived as a response to the release of the Soviet MiG-25 interceptor.
+The McDonnell Douglas F-15 Eagle is a twin engine US Air Force air superiority fighter that was conceived as a response to the release of the Soviet MiG-25 interceptor.
 The Eagle first flew in 1972 and this model is still considered a formidable military aircraft.

 Add some high-powered air superiority to your keys with a solid pewter F-15 keychain.